walmartlabs/lacinia/docs/resolve/overview.rst

 Overview
 ========

-Each query or mutation will have a root field resolver.
+Each operation (query, mutation, or subscription) will have a root field resolver.
-Every field inside the query, mutation, or other object will have a field resolver: if an explicit one is not provided, Lacinia creates a default one.
+Every field inside the operation or other object will have a field resolver: if an explicit one is not provided, Lacinia creates a default one.

 As you might guess, the processing of queries into result map data is quite recursive.
-The initial query (or mutation) will invoke a top-level field resolver.
-Here, the resolved value passed to the root field resolver will be nil.
+The initial operation's field resolver is passed nil as the container resolved value.

 The root field resolver will return a map [#root-value]_ ; as directed by the client's query, the fields of this object will be selected and the top-level object passed to to the field resolvers